How Much Is Pet Insurance?

 Cat vs. dog

 Cats are usually cheaper to insure than dogs because medical costs are generally cheaper for cats.
-While cats live longer than dogs, and while both will require vaccinations and exam fees throughout their lives, cats tend to have fewer health problems.
+Cats live longer than dogs, and while both will require vaccinations and exam fees throughout their lives, cats tend to have fewer health problems.
 Many cats stay inside, so they’re less exposed to risks that could lead to an accident or an illness than a dog is.
 Dogs are also more prone to hereditary conditions like hip dysplasia or issues with a cruciate ligament.

 Age